mimecorg/webissues-guide/docs/installation.md

 Extract the contents of the package and upload all files to the root directory of your web server.

-During the setup process, WebIssues will create a `data/` directory in the root directory.
+During the setup process, WebIssues will create a `data/` subdirectory in the root directory.
 Make sure that the web server has appropriate permissions to create this directory.
 You can also create it manually and grant read/write access to it to the web server.

 ::: warning
 If you are updating an existing installation of WebIssues server, make sure that you don't delete the `data/` subdirectory, because it contains important files specific to your server instance, including file attachments uploaded to your server.